x1ao4/chinese-language-pack-for-plex/README.md

 ## Notes
 - The provided file paths are for reference only.
 Due to differences in installation settings, the file paths may not be exactly the same.
 Please look for the files in a similar directory structure.
+- For Plex Media Server installed via Docker, please locate and replace files within the container directory (not the mapped directory).
 - It is recommended to back up your original `zh.json` and `plex.mo` files before replacing them so that you can revert to the official version if needed.
 - The language pack will be continuously updated.
 You can star this repository to get the latest version promptly.
 Certain translations may change in subsequent versions as needed.
 - After updating the Plex desktop client or Plex Media Server version, the language pack will be reset.
 Please replace the language pack again after updating the version.